moccajoghurt/MemWars/AttackServices/SystemProcessInjectionAttack/README.md

 ## Client

-- The client connects to file mapping and uses the IPC protocol to send commands to lsass.exe
+- The client connects to the file mapping and uses the IPC protocol to send commands to lsass.exe